 Students may count any of Math 134, 135, 138, Chemistry 175, 176, or 225 in lieu of one colloquium.

-A minimum of two Honors seminars is required.
+Two Honors seminars are required.
 Seminars are 300-level courses and are offered in an array of fields that change each year.
 Click below to see what seminars are currently being offered.

-An Honors senior project is required for graduation through the Honors Program.
-This is concentrated work in a student’s major field.
-It is not unusual for a student to be engaged in senior project work before their final year.
+An Honors Senior Project is required for graduation through the Honors Program.
+This is concentrated work in a student’s major field or another field.
+It is not unusual for a student to be engaged in Senior Project work before their final year.
 Students may take HNRS 390 — Capstone Project Preparation (1 cr), in their penultimate year, to plan the work, and then HNRS 490 — Senior Project (2-8 cr) to complete it.
 Students may also enroll in research credits in their major department.

 The purpose of this (optional) 1-credit Fall, Winter or Spring Quarter course is to aid Honors Program students in the steps required to design and execute the project that is the final step in completing their Honors coursework.
 This course will promote an Honors community of scholars.
 By the end of the term, students will have thoroughly gone through the preparatory process described below.